LukeSmithxyz/based.cooking/content/loaded-mexican-rice.md

 ---
 title: "Loaded Mexican Rice"
 date: 2021-03-21
-tags: ['rice', 'southwest']
+tags: ['rice', 'mexican', 'american']
 author: mr-mip
 ---

 A tex-mex style mexican rice with beans and meat.
-Adding the beans and meat take it from a side dish to good good burrito filling. :x
+Adding the beans and meat take it from a side dish to good good burrito filling.

 ## Ingredients